Lab signal

 State goal

-A read-only signal, linked route card, and actionable card should feel different immediately.
+A read-only signal, linked card, and actionable card should feel different immediately.

 Adoption goal

-The same shell should change tone and copy when it moves from Platform to Solutions, Workspace, or Exchange.
+The same shell should change tone and copy when it moves from Platform to Solutions, Workspace, or Prism.

 If a new card breaks one of these rules, it should be considered a new family and documented as such instead of slipping in as a one-off.

-Cyan carries primary guidance, blue frames trust and system state, yellow marks sequence, lime signals positive readiness, sunset carries cross-route tension, and ink anchors operating surfaces.
+Cyan carries primary guidance, blue frames trust and system state, yellow marks sequence, lime signals positive readiness, sunset carries handoff tension, and ink anchors operating surfaces.

 Uppercase mono headlines give the cards a deliberate control-room feel, while body text stays in the body font so dense explanation is still legible on smaller screens.